Therapist in Bradford-on-Avon

 How we learned about relationships

 We first learned about how relationships work from our childhood upbringing, from our parents and carers and how they treated us.
-Our families taught us what was acceptable behaviour and what was unacceptable in our world.
+Our families taught us what was acceptable behaviour and what was unacceptable in our corner of the world.

 Suggestions on how to use the Personal Bill of Rights